We’re shaping plans for Filwood House and Verona House in Fishponds, Bristol.

 Social impact

-Our ambition is that the new community not only delivers homes, but that it also creates a place that supports the people and businesses of Fishponds.
+Our ambition is that the new community not only delivers homes, but that it also has a positive social impact through the design, construction and operational phases of the development:

-We have identified five key areas of priority that will help us to achieve this goal.
+We have identified priority areas that will help us to achieve this goal.
 These are:

 - Improving education and skills